Lego Mars Mission: Video games

-Lego Battles was a Nintendo DS video game heavily featuring sets and characters from Lego mars mission in the Space and Ailen stories.
+CrystAlien Conflict

-Crystalien ConflictCrystalien Conflict was a real-time strategy web browser game based on the Mars Mission vehicles and sets.
+CrystAlien Conflict was a 2007 real-time strategy web browser game based on the Mars Mission vehicles and sets.
 The player could build and command either astronaut or alien units and structures through a short series of levels.
-The game was playable on the official website until the discontinuation of the theme.
+The game was playable on the official website until 2010, after the discontinuation of the theme.
 A project named CrystAlien Redux Project aims to restore and improve the original game, which can be played at the project's website.